FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

+\rebuttal{ Orthogonal to the covariance construction, the prior point cloud can be spatially relocated to improve locality.
+For global inpainting modes, the prior cloud is shifted to the center of mass of the to-be-generated atoms in the reference ligand.
+During training, Gaussian noise with standard deviation $\sigma_{\mathrm{noise}}$ is added to this placement for robustness.
+Covariance controls the shape of the prior while placement controls its location; the two compose independently.
+For substructure and fragment inpainting, the prior cloud is shifted to the center of mass of the to-be-replaced fragment in the reference ligand, and an isotropic $\mathcal{N}(\mathbf{0}, \mathbf{I})$ prior suffices since the spatial placement itself provides sufficient locality.}

-\paragraph{Binding affinity prediction} In drug discovery, a variety of parameters, including K$_i$, K$_d$, IC$_{50}$, and EC$_{50}$, are reported as potency measures.
+\paragraph{Potency and binding affinity prediction} In drug discovery, a variety of parameters, including $\mathrm{IC}_{50}$, $K_{\mathrm{i}}$, $K_{\mathrm{d}}$, and $\mathrm{EC}_{50}$, are reported as potency and binding affinity measures.
 These parameters differ in their definitions and experimental setups, which complicates their direct comparison.
-For example, K$_d$ is an equilibrium constant that directly measures the strength with which a ligand binds to its target protein.
-On the other hand, a K$_i$ is an equilibrium constant indicating how well a given inhibitor inhibits the binding of a natural substrate.
-In other words, while K$_d$ measures the "stickiness" of a molecule to a target, K$_i$ measures how well the inhibitor blocks the enzyme from its natural substrate.
+For example, $K_{\mathrm{d}}$ is an equilibrium constant that directly measures the strength with which a ligand binds to its target protein.
+On the other hand, a $K_{\mathrm{i}}$ is an equilibrium constant indicating how well a given inhibitor inhibits the binding of a natural substrate.
+In other words, while $K_{\mathrm{d}}$ measures the stickiness of a molecule to a target, $K_{\mathrm{i}}$ measures how well the inhibitor blocks the enzyme from its natural substrate.
 Though these values often correlate, they are not always interchangeable.
-Likewise, EC$_{50}$ and IC$_{50}$ are used for biological assays.
-Though they correlate with K$_d$ and K$_i$, their interpretation depends on assay conditions.
+Likewise, $\mathrm{EC}_{50}$ and $\mathrm{IC}_{50}$ are used for biological assays.
+Though they correlate with $K_{\mathrm{d}}$ and $K_{\mathrm{i}}$, their interpretation depends on assay conditions.
+For better readability, for the remainder of this work we refer to potency and binding affinity prediction as affinity prediction.